aniyy117/next-amazon-scraper/my.md

 ---

 ## Setting Up Next.js 14

-First, let's set up our Next.js project.
+Let's kick things off by setting up our Next.js project.

 ### Step 1: Initialize Your Project

-Open your terminal and run:
+Open up your terminal and run:

 ```bash
 npx create-next-app@latest amazon-product-search
 ```

-During the installation, you'll be prompted with the following questions:
+During the setup, you'll be asked a few questions like:

 ```bash
 What is your project named? amazon-product-search